Australian cricket team in England in 1884: Other matches

-Between the first and second Tests, the Australian victory over Middlesex, whose batting could not cope with Spofforth, was their only win in four matches at Lord's.
+Between the first and second Tests, the Australian victory over Middlesex, whose batters could not cope with Spofforth, was their only win in four matches at Lord's.
 The Australians struggled in a drawn game against Sussex for whom George Wyatt and Henry Phillips both scored centuries.
 Spofforth with 14 wickets and George Bonnor with an innings of 68 in a low-scoring match put the Australians back on track when they easily defeated a strong Players XI at the Oval.

 An innings of 60 by Lord Harris helped Kent recover from a first innings deficit before the Australians, batting last, collapsed to lose by 96 runs at Canterbury.
 The first match against Gloucestershire was drawn, W. G. Grace scoring 116 not out for his county.
 The Australians won the second match convincingly with an innings total of 402 (Giffen 91, Billy Murdoch 89) before dismissing Gloucestershire for only 83.
 This began a good finish to the tour as the Australians won five of the last seven matches following the third Test.
 They twice defeated the South by an innings, Spofforth taking a total of 24 wickets in these two matches, but were again beaten by the North, for whom Dick Barlow scored a century and took ten wickets in the match.

 Statistical summary

-Murdoch, Percy McDonnell and Giffen all scored 1,000 runs for the Australians in the 1884 season while Scott, Bannerman and Bonnor topped 900.
-Murdoch scored two centuries including his 211 at the Oval; Giffen, McDonnell and Scott one apiece.
+Murdoch, Percy McDonnell, and Giffen all scored 1,000 runs for the Australians in the 1884 season while Scott, Bannerman, and Bonnor topped 900.
+Murdoch scored two centuries including his 211 at the Oval; Giffen, McDonnell, and Scott one apiece.
 The outstanding bowler, as on previous tours, was Spofforth who took 205 wickets for the Australians at an average of 12.50 with a best performance of 8/62.
-Palmer took 130 wickets at 16.14 and the other main bowlers were Giffen (81 wickets) and Boyle (62).
+Palmer took 130 wickets at 16.14, and the other main bowlers were Giffen (81 wickets) and Boyle (62).
 Midwinter took 15 wickets while the other players bowled occasionally only.
 Blackham was the wicket-keeper in 28 out of the 31 first-class matches, Murdoch standing in for him in the other three.
 Blackham held 23 catches and completed 16 stumpings.
 Eight fielders held more than twenty catches each, the most being Bonnor's 31.

-Putting the Australian performances into perspective, only eight Englishmen made 1,000 runs and only Harris scored more than Murdoch.
-Louis Hall with four completed the most centuries while Harris, Grace, Ulyett and Billy Bates made three apiece.
+Putting the Australian performances into perspective, only eight Englishmen made 1,000 runs in the season, and only Harris scored more than Murdoch.
+Louis Hall with four completed the most centuries while Harris, Grace, Ulyett, and Billy Bates made three apiece.
 Spofforth was easily the highest wicket-taker, beating the best English bowler Ted Peate by 70 while Palmer was third overall.
 Seven other Englishmen managed 100 wickets in the season.

-In his history, Harry Altham wrote that the 1884 Australians have been equated with the 1882 team but he himself disagreed with that assessment.
+In his history, Harry Altham wrote that the 1884 Australians have been equated with the 1882 team, but he himself disagreed with that assessment.
 He added that George Giffen considered England's team in the final Test to have been the strongest of the nineteenth century.